Requirements of co-supervisors

 PhD students must have one primary co-supervisor.
 Furthermore, it is possible to attach an unrestricted number of other co-supervisors to the PhD project.

-- The primary co-supervisor must be at an academic level corresponding to associate professor.
+- The primary co-supervisor must have an academic level equivalent to at least associate professor, clinical associate professor or senior researcher, but does not have to be employed at the Faculty.
 Documentation of the academic level must be provided in the enrolment application.

-- In some cases the primary co-supervisor is more involved in the PhD student’s research project than the principal supervisor.
-However, it is always the principal supervisor who holds the full project responsibility.
+- In some cases, the primary co-supervisor is more involved in the PhD student’s research project than the principal supervisor.
+However, it is always the principal supervisor who holds full project responsibility.

 - If the PhD student is in doubt whether the intended primary co-supervisor meets the requirements, the PhD student can have an assessment made before applying for enrolment.
-To do so, please email the intended primary co-supervisor's CV to email@example.com.
+To do so, please email the intended primary co-supervisor's CV including a list of publications to email@example.com.

 Other co-supervisors must;